Music Library

 Bookmarks

-You can create audio bookmarks while a song is playing and manage them on this screen.
-Detailed instructions on working with audio bookmarks can be found here.
+You can create audio bookmarks while a song is playing and manage them on this screen — perfect for audiobooks, long mixes, lectures, or just marking the chorus of a favorite track.
+Detailed instructions on working with audio bookmarks are available here.

 Top Toolbar